Why Jihadis are drawn to Khorasan

 On 14 September this year the Moroccan Security Service arrested three men in the Berber town of Errachidia who were affiliated to the Islamic State.
 They seized USB sticks and mobile telephones, paramilitary uniforms and documents from the Internet glorifying terrorist operations which referred to the far distant Khorasan as the new base for Jihad.
 When Osama Bin Ladin was forced to move from the Sudan to Afghanistan in 1996, he declared Jihad against America and announced that: ‘thanks be to God, a safe base was found in Khorasan, on the soil of the Hindu Kush where, thanks be to God, the largest heretic power on earth was destroyed and where the superpower myth vanished in the face of the mujahidin’s outcry of Allah Akbar.’
 The Islamic State Khorasan Province (ISKP) suicide attack on Kabul Airport on 26 August demonstrated the capability and resilience of a terrorist group which has carried out a string of barbaric attacks since its formation in January 2015.
 What is Khorasan, and why does it matter?

-Khorasan is a current geographical entity (the eastern Provinces of Iran) but is also a much larger historical and almost mythical land dating back to the Sassanian Empire which ruled Persia from the 3rd to the 7th century.
+Khorasan is a current geographical entity (the eastern Provinces of Iran) but is also a much larger historical and almost mythical land dating back to the Sassanian Empire which ruled Persia from the third to the seventh century.
 It incorporated Iran, most of Afghanistan – including the cities of Herat and Balkh – and parts of what is now Central Asia.
 The exact boundaries are lost in the mists of time, although the Oxus (Amu Daria) river probably marked its northern limits.
 Not having modern boundaries makes it a place beyond modern conventions of statehood.

 But why does a place that doesn’t really exist have such a pull?
 The answer lies in the hadith, the sayings and deeds attributed to the Prophet Muhammed as written down by his contemporary followers.
 Khorasan features in the apocalyptic ‘Hadith of the Black Flags’, which states that ‘there will emerge from the Khorasan black banners which nothing will repel until they are set up in Jerusalem,’ or in another version: ‘When the black flags come from Khorasan go to them, even if you have to crawl on ice, for among them is the Caliph from Allah, the Mahdi.’